Preparing Your Pet for Flea & Tick Season

 As the weather gets warmer and spring flowers begin to bloom, it is the perfect time to get outside with your pet.
 There’s nothing better than a nice walk or hike with your dog or lounging on the porch with your cat.
-But with the warm Georgia weather comes the risk of pesky fleas and ticks.
+But with the warm South Carolina weather comes the risk of pesky fleas and ticks.

 Fleas and ticks irritate your pet, impact their health, and can even end up infesting your home if left untreated.
 In order to keep your pet as happy and healthy as possible, we have simple but effective tips to avoid fleas and ticks this season.